AbhilashKotha/CSCI5300_LanguageLearning_Abhilash/_posts/2023-03-31-MiniProject.md

             self.note_entry.delete("1.0", "end")
             self.load_notes()
 ```
 - Another thing that was a little bit confusing was the date picker operations.
-Below is the <a href="https://github.com/SLUSE-Spring2022/miniproject-se_python/blob/main/gui.py">code</a> after fixing all the issues with the date formating.
+Below is the <a href="https://github.com/SLUSE-Spring2022/miniproject-se_python/blob/main/gui.py">code</a> after fixing all the issues with the date formatting.

 ```python
     def on_todo_select(self, event):